-- 1) The Commissioner shall determine each licensee's maximum fleet size for the first day of operation, totaling no more than 3,000 devices among all licensees. - 2) Overall fleet size maximums shall be measured by the total number of "available" devices, as reported by MDS.
+- 1) The Commissioner shall determine each licensee's maximum fleet size for the first day of operation, totaling no more than 3,000 devices among all licensees. - 2) Overall fleet size maximums shall be measured by the total number of deployed devices (meaning, all devices physically present on the public right-of-way, including available, non-operational, reserved, and on-trip), as reported by MDS.